-Parking demand is easier to represent in a model with multi-hour time periods because the number of spaces is constant regardless of time of day and the parking space use can be reasonably assumed to not turn over within an assignment period.
+Parking demand is easier to represent in a model with multi-hour time periods because the number of spaces is constant regardless of time of day, and the parking space use can be reasonably assumed to not turn over within an assignment period.

 However, transit auto demand includes travelers who drive and park their vehicle as well as those who share a ride, are dropped off (KnR), or use a ride-source mode.
-Therefore, the parking lot capacity and the relationship between the person trip demand and parking spaces include the level of HOV, KnR, and ridesource usage.
-A PnR occupancy factor essentially defines the level of non-drivealone demand at PnR lots.
+Therefore, the parking lot capacity and the relationship between the person-trip demand and parking spaces include the level of high-occupancy vehicle (HOV), KnR, and ride-source usage.
+A PnR occupancy factor essentially defines the level of non-drive-alone demand at PnR lots.

 The PnR lot constraint is estimated by calculating the ratio of transit auto trips and the available parking capacity by station.
-This ratio is then used in a volumedelay type function to calculate the 'shadow cost' for use of each PnR lot.9 The demand and capacity are equilibrated through an iterative loop and converged with a means of successive averaging process.
+This ratio is then used in a volume-delay type function to calculate the "shadow cost" for use of each PnR lot.9 The demand and capacity are equilibrated through an iterative loop and converged with a means of successive averaging process.